joenyzio/Experience-Protocol/README.md

-# xDB: Experience Layer of the Modern Internet
+# xDB: Experience Database (xDB)

 ## Overview

-xDB aims to be the **Experience Layer of the Modern Internet**.
+xDB aims to be the **Experience Database**.
 Our mission is to track, analyze, and monetize experiences across all touchpoints—both online and offline.
 This repository focuses specifically on xDB's validation layer, a critical component that ensures high-quality, reliable data for driving unparalleled business growth.

 ## Features